James M. Anderson, MD

-Liu earned his doctorate in chemical engineering from Case Western Reserve in 1968, following bachelor’s and master’s degrees in the same subject from National Cheng Kung University in Taiwan and California Institute of Technology, respectively.
-He then spent a decade on the faculty of the University of Pittsburgh before returning to Cleveland to join the Case Western Reserve faculty as a full professor of chemical engineering.
+Chung-Chiun Liu earned his doctorate in chemical engineering from Case Western Reserve University in 1968, following bachelor’s and master’s degrees in the same subject from National Cheng Kung University in Taiwan and California Institute of Technology, respectively.
+He then spent a decade on the faculty of the University of Pittsburgh before returning to Cleveland to join the CWRU faculty as a full professor of chemical engineering.

 When Maxwell J. Mehlman joined the law school in 1984, the last science class he’d taken was a high school biology course—a fact that stands true today, even as Mehlman is one of the most renowned experts on health law and bioethics.
-His accomplishments in the field, as well as his commitment to CWRU, are so extensive that he was bestowed another title: Distinguished University Professor.
+His accomplishments in the field, as well as his commitment to Case Western Reserve University, are so extensive that he was bestowed another title: Distinguished University Professor.
+Read more >